-This research benefits from Indigenous Knowledge shared by elders and members of Hunters & Trappers Associations across Nunavut’s Kitikmeot region.
-As well, Inuit students are employed as Science Rangers, extending BIOSCAN’s strong linkages with staff at the $250 million Canadian High Arctic Research Station.
+This research benefits from consultation and collaboration with many community partners, including elders and members of Hunters & Trappers Organizations from across Nunavut’s Kitikmeot region.
+In addition, ARCBIO has advanced significantly through the employment of Nunavummiut youth, and by forging strong linkages with staff at the Canadian High Arctic Research Station.

 Now in its fifth year, ARCBIO has established monitoring sites in Cambridge Bay, Gjoa Haven, Kugaaruk, Taloyoak, and Kugluktuk in Nunavut; Ivvavik National Park and Whitehorse in Yukon Territory; and finally Churchill in northern Manitoba.
 The barcode reference library the ARCBIO team has constructed for the fauna and flora of Canada’s northern regions now includes 165,000 occurrence records for 16,000 BINs or species.
 This includes data for 7000 herbarium specimens of vascular plants, lichens, mosses and fungi from 12 natural history collections and 1700 museum specimens of arthropods from four entomological collections.
 In addition to this, new research avenues are being explored, including species interactions (aka ‘symbiome analysis’), the detection of pollinator insect DNA on flowers, and sample image analysis by machine learning.